turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

 The next error is for a url helper that doesn't exist.

-Now that the model that
-the form is based on is named `ProxyRating` rather than `Rating`, it tries to
+The form helper uses the name of the class to figure out what url helper to
-define the form action as `product_proxy_ratings_path` rather than
+call.
+It was calling `product_ratings_path`, but now it's trying to call
-`product_ratings_path`.
+`product_proxy_ratings_path`, which doesn't exist.

 We can fix this by explicitly defining the url and HTTP verb in the form
 declaration: